 When looking at the historic information about the Metropolitan Railway it is important to remember that in those days it was just one of the many British railway companies.
 The MR saw itself as being a mainline railway that in every way was equal in status to its contemporaries.
 Therefore it would be wrong to think in terms of 'present-day' terminologies such as 'rapid transit', 'urban metro', 'subway', etc.

-At Paddington the Hammersmith & City Line trains (and Circle Line trains travelling to / from Hammersmith) use the suburban platforms (numbers 15 & 16) which are part of the mainline railway station and totally separate from the other underground lines.
-These platforms are partly in open air and many First Great Western and Heathrow Express / Connect trains can be seen from them.
+At Paddington the Hammersmith & City line trains (and Circle line trains travelling to / from Hammersmith) use the suburban platforms (numbers 15 & 16) which are part of the mainline railway station and totally separate from the other underground lines.
+These platforms are partly in open air and the mainline trains operated by Great Western Railway / Heathrow Express / TFL Rail can be seen from them.

 West London: Between Paddington and Royal Oak the line runs alongside the northern side of the mainline railway, and between Royal Oak and Westbourne Park the Underground trains use a dive-under to swap between the northern and southern side of the mainline trains.
-Royal Oak is a good location for watching passing mainline trains, including the Heathrow Express, local diesel trains to Reading and InterCity 125 High Speed Trains to Bristol, South Wales, Devon, Cornwall etc. However, because you will be looking south it will often be easier to photograph the trains when the weather is cloudy.
+Royal Oak is a good location for watching passing mainline trains, including InterCity Express Trains to Bristol, South Wales, Devon, Cornwall etc., outer suburban / regional diesel and electric trains, TFL Rail and Heathrow Express trains.
+However, because you will be looking south it will often be easier to photograph the trains when the weather is cloudy.

 The section Westbourne Park - Hammersmith is on a brick arch viaduct which in 1864 was built by the Great Western Railway's (GWR) and served by its broad-gauge trains - these had tracks which were 7 ft 0¼ in [2140 mm] apart).
 Originally there were only a few stations, with more opening over a number of years.